terra-campaigns/degenesis/_includes/24xx_modules/rules.md

 You can carry all the narratively appropriate gear.
 Some items are *Bulky*.
-You can only comfortably carry two *Bulky* items.
+You can only comfortably carry one *Bulky* item.
-A third item *Hinders* you.
+A second item *Hinders* you.
-Four or more are impossible in most circumstances.
+Three or more is impossible in most circumstances.

 ## Change